PV Sindhu: A Sporting Icon Charting Her Own Course

 True that she is not the only Indian sport star to have found success at the global level, but none has tasted the kind of stardom both on and off the field as Sindhu has in the recent past.
 Of course, cricketers being the exception.
-Also Read - Pullela Gopichand on COVID-19 Impact: With Virtually No Income, Coaches And Support Staff Are Worse-hit Professionals
+Also Read - PV Sindhu: When The Rio Medalist Became First Indian to Win Gold in World Badminton Championship in 2019

 Her popularity at times has rivalled to those enjoyed by a cricketer in the country.
 A testament to it is the fact that Sindhu found herself among the top earning female sportstar across the globe in 2019.